justinchoi001/liferay-learn-0/docs/en/03-platform-overview/01-intro.markdown

 After finding the latest images, update the DXP Cloud workspace's `gradle.properties`.

 Several services use third-party images as a foundation (e.g., Elasticsearch, NGINX, and Jenkins).
 Although these images get regular updates from their maintainers, Liferay updates only the corresponding service when necessary for a feature or security.
 This ensures stability.
-To update an image's version, open a ticket [here](https://liferay-support.zendesk.com) and work with Liferay Support.
-The [services changelog](https://help.liferay.com/hc/en-us/categories/360001192512-Liferay-DXP-Cloud-Announcements) lists any such image updates.
+To update an image's version, [open a ticket with our Support team](https://liferay-support.zendesk.com) and we will review all requests.
+The [services changelog](https://help.liferay.com/hc/en-us/categories/360001192512-Liferay-DXP-Cloud-Announcements) lists any related image updates.